FREE Car Insurance Comparison

 – Rates by Driving History

 |Company||Clean Record||One Speeding Violation||One Accident||One DUI|

-This table reveals so interesting and surprising information.
+This table reveals some interesting and surprising information.
 I’ll highlight a few things:

 - State Farm is the most forgiving of bad history and charges less than $300 more annually for a DUI on record than for a clean record

 - Most people assume a DUI will make rates rise more than any other infraction, however, Progressive increases rates more for a speeding violation than for a DUI conviction, and State Farm increases rates equally for a speeding violation and a DUI conviction

 - Liberty Mutual, Nationwide, and Geico increase rates more for a speeding violation than for an accident.

 – Number of Car Insurance Providers in Florida